UnderMystic/CuCalen-backend/README.md

 </details>

 ## About The Project
-CU CALENDAR is a calendar web application designed for students at Chulalongkorn University
+CU CALENDAR is a calendar web application designed for students at Chulalongkorn University.
+For that reason, there are many features in the app that are tailored to them, like automatically pulling their schedule based on their course list from the university’s official site.
+But one killer feature of it is the ability to generate all possible timetables of any given course list.
+This saves the student from having to deal with headaches rising from having to design their own schedule manually.

+API PAYLOAD
 ### Built With

 * [![Go][Go]][Go-url]